 Say stock ABC is trading around $72.
 You feel neutral to bullish toward the stock, so you open a short put spread by selling a put option with a $72 strike price and buying a put with a $70 strike.
 Both put options have the same expiration date.
 You sell the put with a $72 strike price for a $1.75 premium and buy the put with a $70 strike for a $0.86 premium.

-You collect the difference between the two premiums, which is $0.89 ($1.75 – $0.86).
-Since each option contract is usually for 100 shares of stock, you’d collect an $89 credit when opening the trade.
+You collect the difference between the two premiums, which is $0.89 ($1.75 – $0.86), less any fees.
+Since each option contract is usually for 100 shares of stock, you’d collect an $89 credit before considering costs or margin requirements.

 Recommended: Guide to How Options Are Priced